Kyeongbin-Tom/logp-tpsa-analysis/README.md

 ## 💡 Future Work
 - Try deeplearning models for higher accuracy.
-- Identify other molecular descriptors that correlate more strongly with LogP
+- Identify additional molecular descriptors that correlate strongly with LogP.
-- Utilize SHAP or permutation
+- Utilize SHAP or permutation for better better interpretation.
-- Test models beyond SVR, such as XGBoost
+- Explore other algorithms beyond SVR, such as XGBoost
 - Learn and apply Organic Chemistry concepts to deepen the analysis of relationship between LogP and various molecular descriptors.

 ## 📌 License